Incense: History

+The earliest documented use of incense comes from the ancient Sudanese.
+Archaeological discoveries at Qustul, a site in Lower Nubia in Sudan have revealed one of the earliest known incense burners, dating to the A-Group culture around 3300-3000 BCE predating early dynastic Egypt.
+The Qustul incense burner, made of ceramic and adorned with iconography such as processions and what some scholars interpret as royal emblems, suggests that incense and its ritual use were already well-developed in Nubian spiritual and political life.

-Combustible bouquets were used by the ancient Egyptians, who employed incense in both pragmatic and mystical capacities.
+In Ancient Egypt, combustible bouquets were used and employed incense in both pragmatic and mystical capacities.
 Incense was burnt to counteract or obscure malodorous products of human habitation, but was widely perceived to also deter malevolent demons and appease the gods with its pleasant aroma.
 Resin balls were found in many prehistoric Egyptian tombs in El Mahasna, giving evidence for the prominence of incense and related compounds in Egyptian antiquity.
 One of the oldest extant incense burners originates from the 5th dynasty.
 The Temple of Deir-el-Bahari in Egypt contains a series of carvings that depict an expedition for incense.

-The Babylonians used incense while offering prayers to divining oracles.
+The Babylonians used incense while offering prayers to divine oracles.
 Incense spread from there to Greece and Rome.

-Incense burners have been found in the Indus Civilization (3300–1300 BCE).
+Incense burners have been found in the Indus Civilization.
 Evidence suggests oils were used mainly for their aroma.
 This was the first usage of subterranean plant parts in incense.

-New herbs like Sarsaparilla seeds, frankincense, and cypress were used by Indians.
+At around 2000 BCE, Ancient China began the use of incense in the religious sense, namely for worship.
+Incense was used by Chinese cultures from Neolithic times and became more widespread in the Xia, Shang, and Zhou dynasties.
+The ancient Chinese employed incense composed of herbs and plant products (such as cassia, cinnamon, styrax, and sandalwood) as a component of numerous formalized ceremonial rites.

-The oldest source on incense is the Vedas, specifically the Atharva-veda and the Rigveda.
-Incense-burning was used both to create pleasing aromas and a medicinal tool.
+In India, the oldest sources on incense is the Vedic-tribal oral religious scriptures called Vedas, specifically the Atharvaveda and the Rigveda.
+Incense-burning was used to create pleasing aromas as well as a medicinal tool.
 Its use in medicine is considered the first phase of Ayurveda, which uses incense as an approach to healing.
 The practice of incense as a healing tool was assimilated into the religious practices of the time.
-As Hinduism matured and Buddhism was founded in India, incense became an integral part of Buddhism as well.
-Around 200 CE, a group of wandering Buddhist monks introduced incense stick making to China.
 Some incense, depending on the contents, may also act as organic insect repellent.

-At around 2000 BCE, Ancient China began the use of incense in the religious sense, namely for worship.
-Incense was used by Chinese cultures from Neolithic times and became more widespread in the Xia, Shang, and Zhou dynasties.
-The earliest documented use of incense comes from the ancient Chinese, who employed incense composed of herbs and plant products (such as cassia, cinnamon, styrax, and sandalwood) as a component of numerous formalized ceremonial rites.
-Incense usage reached its peak during the Song dynasty with numerous buildings erected specifically for incense ceremonies.